Conversation with Mojca Zupan, founder of PlanetCare

 The URBAG® team speaks to Mojca Zupan, Founder of PlanetCare about the start of her journey, the opportunities and challenges she faces when bringing such an innovative solution to the market, and her plans for 2022.

 Hi Mojca, we're so thrilled to be able to speak about your journey and PlanetCare.
-Tell us more about you and what was your background coming into this?
+Tell us more about you and was your background coming into thi.?

 Hi, first let me thank you for helping us raise awareness of the invisible

-I am a lawyer by education, and was a corporate lawyer by profession for several years.
+I am a lawyer by educatio, and was a corporate lawyer by profession for several years.

 As a mother of three, I once took my kids to a touring photo exhibition about marine litter.
 That

-was the first time I saw a microscope image of plastic fibres.
-Aside of many horrifying
+was the first time I saw a microscope image of plastic fibers.
+Aside from many horrifying

 images of the visible, big, plastic pollution.

-The sight of tiny microfibres reminded me of a very different project I was involved in which required filtering of natural fibres.
+The sight of tiny microfibres reminded me of a very different project I was involved in which requirethe d filtering of nafibersfibres.

 After learning about the scale of the microfibre pollution issue I felt compelled to try to develop that technology to capture microfibres coming from washing your clothes.